 5. Take Heart and Start Teaching

 Don't let all of this information or the new technology scare you!
 Parents need the education and preparation you can help provide.
-They will be patient and flexible as we all adjust to the changes the pandemic brings.
+They will be patient and flexible, especially if you are up-front with them.
 Support from your fellow educators can help.
 There are several childbirth educator Facebook groups, including a group for Plumtree Baby educators, that can provide guidance and encouragement.
-Keep in mind that this is a temporary situation and we will get through it together!*PowerPoint sale ends March 25, 2020 at 11:59 PM MST.
+Every class you teach virtually will be a little better than the last.
+Get started!